GHeinzelmann/FEtool-old/README.md

 # More information

-A paper explaining the whole FEtool.py procedure is in preparation, as well as a detailed user guide which is located in the ./doc folder (still in progress).
+A paper explaining the whole FEtool.py theoretical aspects and calculation procedure is currently in preparation.
+A detailed user guide is located in the ./doc folder, which is still in in progress.
 For more information you can contact the author directly:

 Germano Heinzelmann <br/>
 Departamento de Física, Universidade Federal de Santa Catarina <br/>